greghendershott/frog/README.md

 > need to install them individually, use `raco pkg install rackjure` and
 > `raco pkg install markdown`.

-Install Pygments (optional, if you want code block syntax highlighting).
-On Mac OS X:
+Install Pygments (optional, if you want syntax highlighting for fenced code blocks).
+On OS X and Linux:

     $ sudo easy_install Pygments

+On Linux you might first need to install `easy_install`:

+    $ sudo apt-get install python-setuptools

 ## Starting a new blog project